 Cradle cap usually clears up on its own in weeks or a few months.
 Home care measures include washing your baby's scalp daily with a mild shampoo.
 This can help you loosen and remove the scales.
 Don't scratch cradle cap.

 If cradle cap doesn't stop or seems serious, your baby's doctor or other health care professional may suggest a medicated shampoo, lotion or other treatment.

 Cradle cap is common in newborns.
 It usually isn't itchy.

 Cradle cap is the common term for infantile seborrheic dermatitis.
 It's sometimes confused with another skin condition, atopic dermatitis.
-A major difference between these conditions is that atopic dermatitis usually causes significant itching.
+A major difference between these conditions is that atopic dermatitis can be very itchy.

 When to see a doctor

-- You've tried treating it at home without success
+- You've tried treating cradle cap at home without success.

 The cause of cradle cap isn't known.
-One contributing factor may be hormones that pass from the mother to the baby before birth.
+One factor may be hormones that pass from the mother to the baby before birth.
 These hormones can cause oil glands and hair follicles to make too much oil.
 This oil is called sebum.

-Another factor may be a yeast (fungus) called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
-Antifungal treatments, such as ketoconazole, are often effective, supporting the idea that malassezia is a cause.
+Another factor may be a fungus called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
+Antifungal treatments often help control symptoms.
+This supports the idea that malassezia is a cause.
 An example of an antifungal treatment is ketoconazole.

 Cradle cap isn't contagious, and it's not caused by poor hygiene.

 Shampooing your baby's hair every few days can help prevent cradle cap.
-Stick with a mild baby shampoo unless your baby's doctor or other health care professional suggests a stronger product.
+Use a baby shampoo unless your baby's doctor or other health care professional suggests a stronger product.